 By Rick Steves

 Nearly every European train has both first- and second-class cars (and some newer fast trains even have one or two extra rungs of "premier" or "executive" fanciness), all going at precisely the same speed.
 Yet on most trains in most countries, tickets in second class cost about a third less than those in first class.

 First class is often less crowded — a significant plus on popular routes at peak times, when it can be hard to find a seat in second class.
-First class also has wider seats and aisles, and is more likely to have amenities such as air-conditioning and power outlets (though outlets are still rare on Europe's trains, no matter which class).
+First class also has wider seats and aisles, and is more likely to have amenities such as air-conditioning and power outlets (though outlets are still rare on Europe's trains, in any class).
 While first class is less conducive to conversation, it's more conducive to napping.

-Those with first-class passes may travel in second-class compartments, although the conductor may give you a puzzled look.
-And those with second-class passes can pay the difference in ticket price to upgrade to a first-class seat for any given train (but this kind of upgrade generally isn't available online or at ticket machines).
+With a first-class pass you can travel in a second-class car, although the conductor may give you a puzzled look.
+Those with a second-class pass can usually pay the difference in ticket price to upgrade to a first-class seat for any given train (but this kind of upgrade generally isn't available online or at ticket machines).